-- Turn the ignition key to "ON". - Make sure the transmission is in neutral.
+- Check that the engine stop switch is in the O position. - Turn the ignition key to "ON". - Make sure the transmission is in neutral. - Without holding the throttle grip, push the starter button to start the engine.

+- A. Engine Stop Switch

+- B. Starter Button

-- A. Neutral Indicator Light
+- C. Neutral Indicator Light

-- B. Ignition Switch
+- D. Ignition Switch

-- C. "ON" position
+- E. ON position